GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-8.md

 annotations if they live in a stable library, as outlined in [JLBP-3](JLBP-3.md)) make no promises about stability.
 If they become widely used, they can cause problems when there are surface breakages (which is allowed per the rules of unstable functionality, explained in [JLBP-3](JLBP-3.md)).
-To avoid widespread caused by such breakages, you can treat the unstable features as "common-law GA", and then promote such widely-used libraries to stable versions, even if the functionality is not complete.
+If such breakages can cause widespread pain, the unstable features can become "common-law GA."
+The preferable path is to promote such widely-used unstable libraries and features to stability, even if the functionality is not complete.
 Stability is not about completeness but about guarantees not to break users' code frequently.